damontecres/Wholphin/README.md

 - A navigation drawer for quick access to libraries, search, and settings from almost anywhere in the app
 - Show Movie/TV Show titles when browsing libraries
 - Play TV Show theme music, if available
-- Plex inspired playback controls, plus other enhancements, such as:
+- Plex inspired playback controls, such as:
   - Using D-Pad left/right for seeking during playback
-  - Subtly show playback position while seeking w/ D-Pad
   - Quickly access video chapters during playback
-  - Setting to optionally skip back when resuming playback
+  - Optionally skip back a few seconds when resuming playback
+- Other (subjective) enhancements:
+  - Subtly show playback position along the bottom of the screen while seeking w/ D-Pad
+  - Force Continue Watching & Next Up TV episodes to use their Series posters

 ## Installation

+Downloader Code: `Dolphin CODE`

 1. Enable side-loading "unknown" apps
     - https://androidtvnews.com/unknown-sources-chromecast-google-tv/